lvulliard/Brunner2019/README.md

 ## Data availability

 Proteomics and transcriptomics data were deposited on public repositories and are necessary to reproduce the analyses.
+The RNA-seq data (BAM alignments and feature counts) have been deposited in NCBI's Gene Expression Omnibus (Edgar et al., 2002) and are accessible through [GEO Series accession number GSE125101](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE125101).

 ## Code summary